 Joshua Stacher is an Associate Professor in the department of Political Science.
-Stacher’s scholarship focuses on politics, state violence, protests, mobility, and social movements in the Middle East and North Africa.
+Stacher’s scholarship focuses on politics, state violence, protests, and social movements in the Middle East and North Africa.
+His latest research project will examine borders, walls, and mobility globally.

 - Ph.D., University of St. Andrews School of International Relations, 2007